 Best credit cards to use overseas

-There are some credit cards which have 0% fees for spending and ATM withdrawals overseas.
+There are some credit cards that have 0% fees for spending and cash machine withdrawals overseas.

 In April 2016, our research found that the Halifax Clarity Credit Card, MBNA Everyday Plus American Express and Metro Bank Credit Cards were some of the cheapest for overseas spending.

-With all of these cards there are 0% fees for overseas spending and ATM withdrawals within Europe.
-With a Metro Bank Credit Card there are fees and charges for transactions made outside of Europe.
+With all of these cards, there are no fees for overseas spending and cash machine withdrawals within Europe.
+With a Metro Bank Credit Card, there are fees and charges for transactions made outside of Europe.

-Even with cards that don't charge you for ATM withdrawals, you may still want to avoid taking cash out.
-This is because many of them will still begin to charge you interest as soon as you make the cash withdrawal.
+Even with cards that don't charge you for cash machine withdrawals, you may still want to avoid taking cash out.
+This is because many of them will still begin to charge you interest as soon as you make the withdrawal.

 Pros and cons of using a credit card overseas

-- Credit cards are ideal for paying for things where money will be 'ring-fenced' on your account as a deposit, such as with hotel bookings or car hire
+- Credit cards are ideal for paying for things where money will be 'ring-fenced' on your account as a deposit, such as hotel bookings or car hire.

 - If you are a victim of fraud, under the Consumer Credit Act your provider should refund you the money from the fraudulent transactions, provided you haven't been negligent.